-Students in the Honors Program will take 18 credits of honors-designated courses:
+Students in the Honors Program take 18 credits of honors-designated courses:

-- honors-designated sections of General Education courses or intermediate interdisciplinary seminars (9 to 12 credits);
+- Honors-designated sections of Core Curriculum courses or intermediate seminars (12 or 15 credits);

-- Independent research—Honors Colloquia, Guided Individual Study projects, or an Advanced Honors Project (three or six credits).
+- Guided study—Honors Colloquia, Guided Individual Study projects, or an Advanced Honors Project (3 to 6 credits).

-Most of the Honors Program coursework overlaps with existing major or General Education requirements, but six credits are unique to the program and do not overlap.
+Most of the Honors Program coursework overlaps with existing Core Curriculum requirements, but 6 credits are unique to the program and do not overlap.
 Because of major requirements, it may be difficult for students in athletic training, health science pre-physician assistant, health science pre-physical therapy, and education licensure majors to complete the Honors Program unless they begin Springfield College with college credit.
 Interested students declaring these majors should email firstname.lastname@example.org for personalized advising.

 Out-of-class learning experiences

-Honors Program students will deepen and enrich their classroom learning with field trips, service learning projects, and travel.
-They’ll embrace the life of the mind by attending lectures, performances, and conferences alongside faculty and peers.
-Reading groups and colloquia will give ample opportunities to extend the conversation and to connect ideas.
+Honors Program students deepen and enrich their classroom learning with field trips, service learning projects, and travel.
+They embrace the life of the mind by attending lectures, performances, and conferences alongside faculty and peers.
+Reading groups and colloquia gives ample opportunities to extend the conversation and to connect ideas.